Slashdot

 ie don't run rm unless cd worked.

-Re: I feel that lone sysadmin's pain (Score:5, Informative)
+Re: I feel that lone sysadmin's pain (Score:4, Informative)

 Re: I feel that lone sysadmin's pain (Score:5, Insightful)